-premiering in arcades in 2000.
-The story is simple: an evil demon lord known as the Shogun Kigai has surfaced and kidnapped a Princess to complete his resurrection.
+Ninja Assault is a Light Gun Game from Namco premiering in arcades in 2000.
+The story is simple: an evil demon lord known as the Shogun Kigai has surfaced and kidnapped the Princess Koto to complete his resurrection.
 Two ninjas, Guren and Gunjo, set out to rescue her.
 During a scuffle with some of Kigai's mooks, they're cornered near a shrine and all seems lost.
 However, the shrine opens and reveals mystical weapons...which most from the modern age would recognize as guns.
 These weapons, however, are very effective against the demon hordes; thus Guren and Gunjo begin turning the tide against the forces of Kigai....

 Ninja Assault has the following tropes: